guycipher/k4/README.md

     <h1 align="left"><img width="128" src="graphics/k4.png"></h1>
 </div>

 K4 is an open-source, high-performance, transactional, and durable storage engine based on an LSM (Log-Structured Merge) tree architecture.
-This design optimizes high-speed reads and writes, making it ideal for modern data-intensive applications.
+This design optimizes high-speed writes, making it ideal for modern data-intensive applications.

 Currently available as a library for Go, K4 plans to offer bindings and foreign function interfaces (FFIs) for other languages in the future.